iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > It crashes every single time 😩 sometimes it'll last 5 mins before it crashes, sometimes its only a minute.
 Not good when you're running and don't realise it's happened, which happened to me 😂 a bit useless really, and can see I'm not the only one.
 PLEASE FIX THIS as Apple users don't seem to have the same problems!<br> :date: __2021-01-10 12:56:56__

 > Kept crashing!, didn't even get half way through first session, it had stopped working 3 times<br> :date: __2021-01-07 14:43:07__

-> Every time I started the first run it would shut down the moment I got a notification from another app despite me having changed the settings so that it ran over other apps.
-Extremely disappointed.
-It was pretty much useless.<br> :date: __2021-01-07 08:56:19__

-> Used to work ok with an occasional crash now & then but now it just doesn't even start up!
-If it does, it doesn't work, no progress, no audio.
-What's the point of an app which doesn't work on the latest Android version?<br> :date: __2021-01-05 12:18:49__

-> App just shows blank white screen.
-If you manage to get past this, the app crashes either on main run screen or partway through runs, so then you lose your progress.
-Really disappointing.
-Please fix this.<br> :date: __2021-01-05 11:12:59__